blegloannec/cryptopals/7/7.56/README.md

 We implement this one in C++ for performance.

-We attack bits 16 and 32 using 2²³ iterations (which is good enough as checked below).
+We attack bytes 16 and 32 using 2²³ iterations (which is good enough as checked below).

 ### Biases check on bytes 16 and 32